 So what can you do for your endometriosis and lessen the toxicity in your body?

 First, you can be tested for a mutation in MTHFR as well as other genetic defects.
-There are several options for testing, and Vital Health Institute can guide you with appropriate testing.
+There are several options for testing, and Vital Health Endometriosis Center can guide you with appropriate testing.
 Second, you can decrease your toxic load and increase your body’s ability to detoxify.

 You can do this by taking the following steps: